 Big Cedar Creek Trail is a 3.7 mile moderately trafficked out and back trail located near Cleveland, Virginia that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Hike through unique geology and a diverse forest to scenic Big Falls and the Clinch River in southwest Virginia along Big Cedar Creek to Big Falls, the Pinnacle, and the Clinch River.
 Trail passes through a diverse forest containing a number of rare plants and unique geology, as well as outstanding scenery during any season.
 Several optional side trails branch off of the main trail, with one of these trails (the Pinnacle View Trail) included in this route to feature all of the preserve's scenic features in one comprehensive hike.